RussellGN/gumInc/readme.md

 ## Status...24 july 2022

-The template is currently not mobile responsive and **should only be viewed on desktop**.
-Although mobile responsiveness is the whole point of bootstrap, I decided to focus on getting the template structure sorted before making it responsive..this also goes for the styling, although there are hints of it here and there...anyways I'm still to properly work on the template's styling.
+The template nearly complete, only a few details to iron out

 ## Technologies used

-**HTML5, CSS3, JavaScript (ES6) and Bootstrap 5 only**
+**HTML5, CSS3, JavaScript(ES6), Bootstrap 5 and SCSS**

 ## Dependancies